jadianes/spark-py-notebooks/README.md

 notebooks intended to train the reader on different [Apache Spark](http://spark.apache.org/) concepts, from basic to advanced, by using the **Python** language.

-If your are interested in being introduce to some basic Data Science Engineering, you might find [these series of tutorials](https://github.com/jadianes/data-science-your-way) interesting.
+If Python is not your language, and it is R, you may want to have a look at our [R on Apache Spark (SparkR) notebooks](https://github.com/jadianes/spark-r-notebooks) instead.
+Additionally, if your are interested in being introduced to some basic Data Science
+Engineering, you might find [these series of tutorials](https://github.com/jadianes/data-science-your-way) interesting.
 There we explain different concepts and applications using Python and R.